apache/airflow/docs/apache-airflow/howto/timetable.rst

 would be ``schedule="0 0 * * 1-5"`` (midnight on Monday to Friday), but
 this means data collected on Friday will *not* be processed right after Friday ends, but on the next Monday, and that run's interval would be from midnight Friday to midnight *Monday*.
+Further, the above schedule string cannot skip processing on holidays.
 What we want is:

 * Schedule a run for each Monday, Tuesday, Wednesday, Thursday, and Friday.
 The run's data interval would cover from midnight of each day, to midnight of the